-The Wheeling Clinic, a division of Wheeling Hospital, houses more physician offices, the Visiting Nurses Association and the Medical Park Foundation.
-Belmont Community Hospital, Belmont Health Center, St, Clairsville Health Center and Powhatan Health Center, all in Ohio, and Wellsburg Clinic in Brooke County, WV, are also affiliates of Wheeling Hospital.
+The Wheeling Clinic, a division of Wheeling Hospital, houses more physician offices and the Visiting Nurse Services of Wheeling Hospital.
+Bellaire Health Center, St, Clairsville Health Center, Colerain Health Center and Powhatan Health Center, all in Ohio, and Wellsburg Clinic in Brooke County, WV, are also affiliates of Wheeling Hospital.

 Wheeling Hospital's Medical Education Department includes residencies in family medicine and osteopathic medicine.

 A full range of medical care is available at Wheeling Hospital, including cardiac catheterization, laser surgery, kidney dialysis, cancer treatment, sports medicine, corporate health and wellness programs.